AudioBible/KJV/README.md

-    audiobible hear -b mark -c 4                                # to hear the book of "Mark" chapter 4 audiobible hear 1_john 3                                    # to hear the book of "1 John" chapter 3 audiobible hear -b 1_john -c 3                              # to hear the book of "1 John" chapter 3 audiobible hear psalms 71                                   # to hear a Prayer for God's Protection
+    audiobible hear -b mark -c 4                                # to hear the book of "Mark" chapter 4 audiobible hear 1_john 3                                    # to hear the book of "1 John" chapter 3 audiobible hear -b 1_john -c 3                              # to hear the book of "1 John" chapter 3 audiobible hear psalms 71                                   # to hear a Prayer for God's Protection, praying is left up to the hearer

-    audiobible read mark 4                                      # to read Mark 4, (use params like with hear operation)
+    audiobible read mark 4                                      # to read Mark 4, (use params like with hear operation) audiobible read psalms 71                                   # to read a Prayer for God's Protection, praying is left up to the reader

     audiobible find                                             # to output the whole Bible audiobible find -b 2_john                                   # to output the whole book of "2 John"